Graphics Diagnostics Examples

 Capturing graphics information

 Before you can use Graphics Diagnostics to diagnose rendering problems in your app, you have to capture graphics information from the app while it's running.
-You can use Visual Studio to manually capture graphics information from an app that you run from Visual Studio, or you can use the programmatic capture API to capture graphics information from an app that's running on a computer that doesn't have Visual Studio.
-You can use programmatic capture on both local and remote machines, and it's the only way to capture graphics information from Windows RT devices.
+Graphics information can be captured from an app that's running locally, or from an app that's running on a remote computer or other device.
+These walkthroughs demonstrate how you can capture graphics information from an app manually or programmatically:

 Debugging missing objects

-You can use Graphics Diagnostics to debug a Direct3D app in which objects or parts of objects that should be displayed are missing.
-A missing object or part of an object is one of the most common problems that graphics developers experience.
-This kind of problem can be difficult to diagnose because an object goes through several transformations from model-space to projection onto the screen.
-Nevertheless, the problem is typically due to misconfigured device state, problems in transforming the object's geometry, or a misconfigured graphics pipeline.
+A missing object (or objects) is one of the most common rendering problems that graphics developers experience.
+This kind of problem can be difficult to diagnose because several different kinds of errors might cause an object to apparently disappear.
+Typical causes for missing objects include misconfigured device state, problems in transforming the object's geometry, or a misconfigured graphics pipeline.

 Debugging rendering errors